esss-28/NafaNuksan/README.md

 - **Cultural Intelligence** – Considers Indian festivals, local demand cycles, and APEDA exports.

 We **replace expensive consultants** with an AI partner that’s always available, affordable, and scalable.

 ---

-## ⚙️ How It Works

-**3 Magic Steps**:
-1. **Connect Data** – Upload customer reviews, sales, and inventory data securely.
-2. **Ask Questions** – “Why are my profits down?”, “Should I run a Diwali discount?”, “Compare last year vs this year.”
-3. **Get AI Wisdom** – Actionable insights, growth plans, and forecasts tailored for your business.

----